louis-tru/quark/README.md

 # Start Usage

-If you've never used qgr before, you can start from here and build your qgr program step by step.
+If you've never used langou before, you can start from here and build your langou program step by step.

 ## Install qmake